valtimo-platform/valtimo-documentation/release-notes/major9/09.20.0/valtimo-frontend-libraries.md

   The button to start a (sub)process on the case detail overview was always hardcoded with the label `Start`.
   This has been replaced by a translation property `dossier.startSubProcess` which can now be overridden in any implementation.
   The default value in Valtimo is still `Start`.

+## Breaking changes

+No breaking changes.

+## Deprecations

+No new deprecations.

 ## Known issues